-This year’s conference theme is SBSLC 30: A Legacy In Living Color.
+This year’s conference theme is SBSLC 31: A Purpose Pursuit.
 It is our hope that through dynamic and innovative workshops, participants are challenged to desire and achieve excellence in every area of their individual lives.
-The 2018 workshop tracks include:
+The 2019 workshop tracks include:

-- Creating your Legacy: These workshops explore various topics that place an emphasis on forging and sustaining your legacy.
-Such topics may expand on the two-fold process of actively shaping and paying homage to our collective legacy.
+- Project Purpose: These workshops explore various topics that place an emphasis on striving towards your purpose.
+Such topics may expand on the two-fold process of remaining active and feeding your passion towards your individual purpose.

-- Innovative Leadership: These workshops explore the different approaches towards transcending limitations in setting personal goals, improving leadership skills, reflecting on current events, and being actively engaged on campus.
+- Personal Leadership: These workshops explore the different approaches towards transcending limitations in setting personal goals, improving leadership skills, reflecting on current events, and being actively engaged on campus.

-- Educational and Professional Programs: These workshops explore the various tools students need to overcome limitations in today’s increasingly competitive business and educational environments.
-Such topics may cover (but are not limited to) financial planning, graduate school preparation, networking, social and business etiquette, job prep/resume building, and career decisions.
+- Professional Development: These workshops explore the various tools students need to overcome limitations in today’s increasingly competitive business and educational environments.
+Such topics may cover (but are not limited to) financial planning, graduate school preparation, social and business etiquette, job prep/resume building, and career decisions.

 - Networking: These workshops aim to equip students to excel through discussions on appropriate self-representation, high-quality relationships, and a good understanding of current events.
 Moreover, this track challenges student’s current views on networking and helps maximize their current resources.

-- Achieving Black Excellence: This track will only be conducted through town hall meetings.
-Town hall meetings encourage larger peer group discussions and focus on student participation.
-These town halls explore the success of student leaders and the acheivements thorughout the Black community.
+- Achieving Black Excellence: These workshops explore the success of student leaders and the achievements throughout the Black community.
 These sessions will also look at relationships and current events within the Black community and how as African Americans we can continue to strive and expose our excellence.
-Note: Town hall meetings are larger breakout sessions for our delegation, so there will only be 3-4 proposals selected for this portion of the conference.

 - Advisors Track: This track is specifically designed for the engagement and development of our faculty and staff conference participants.
 Presentations in this track cover issues and strategies related to advising, counseling, coaching, motivating, challenging, and supporting underrepresented students as a professional in student affairs and higher education.